Boon: Way way back in 1991,

-Nerdist: What's the experience of the last 27 years of creating Mortal Kombat been like?
+Nerdist: What’s the experience of the last 27 years of creating

-Boon: It's been amazing.
-We've gone through so many different ways of playing games.
-You know, we began as a cabinet that you'd play in an arcade, then we became a home game that you would play on a cartridge, then when disks and CDs got introduced, the games suddenly got bigger and you could tell this more elaborate story.
-But at the heart of it, it's still Mortal Kombat, we've just evolved it over the years.
-Knock on wood, we've been able to stay at the same level over almost thirty years.
+Boon: It’s been amazing.
+We’ve gone through so many different ways of playing games.
+You know, we began as a cabinet that you’d play in an arcade, then we became a home game that you would play on a cartridge, then when disks and CDs got introduced, the games suddenly got bigger and you could tell this more elaborate story.
+But at the heart of it, it’s still

 Nerdist: The game was supremely controversial when it originally come out.
 What’s it been like seeing that change so dramatically?

 Boon: At the time I think that the controversy was because there wasn’t a rating system, and once there was a rating system put in place people were like “oh, okay it’s like an R-rated movie” or a song with explicit lyrics.
 You know, you just put it over here in the category of “not meant for everyone.”

 Nerdist: Did you ever imagine you’d be here with a new game almost 30 years later?

 Boon: Never!
 Never!
 When we did our reveal presentation [today] and people were cheering at the level they were, it literally took me aback.
 I had to get my bearings again and kind of thought “Oh my god, I didn’t know it was this loved.”
 It was amazing.

 Nerdist: You voice Scorpion!
 How much fun as that been?